 1. Sea Cruise to Khao Sam Roi Yot

-Like all tourist destinations in Thailand there's the usual Thai massage and spa places, cooking courses, trekking, cycling, diving, snorkelling, water sports, and fishing.
-But for something a little different check out the sea cruises to Sam Roi Yod National Park.
+Like all tourist destinations in Thailand, Hua Hin offers the usual Thai massage and spa places, cooking courses, trekking, cycling, diving, snorkeling, and water sports.
+But for something a little different, check out the sea cruises to Sam Roi Yod National Park.

 2. Kiteboarding